We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 Games where developers focused their responses on negative reviews saw an average sentiment improvement of 55.9%.

-The revenue math nobody is doing
+The revenue math nobody's doing

-Here is where this gets concrete.
+Here's where this gets concrete.

-Steam's review tier system controls how the algorithm treats your game across the store: search results, discovery queues, "More Like This" recommendations, and sale event featuring.
+Steam's review tier system controls how the algorithm treats your game across the entire store: search results, discovery queues, "More Like This" recommendations, and sale event featuring.
 The thresholds are well-documented:

 | Tier | Threshold | What It Means |